Check Point Software: The Market Misunderstands Subscription Growth

 Risks

 At the current valuation, I believe there is very little risk when you look at a possible slowdown in growth as this is already baked into the stock price.
 The real risk, to me, would be that Check Point wouldn't be relevant to the industry anymore and would lose a significant part of its market share to competitors.
 However, given its recent investments in R&D, its new innovative product launches and a CEO with an insane amount of experience in the industry, I believe this is highly unlikely.
-In the faster growth markets such as cloud security and end-point security, smaller companies like Zscaler (ZS) and Crowdstrike (CRWD) are increasingly gain market share with their innovative solutions.
-Although Check Point is increasingly investing in these high growth markets, and for example launched products such as CloudGuard, it is possible that as a big company it will be harder for them to adopt quickly to new, innovative customer needs.
-For example, Zscaler believes that the 'older' security companies their cloud offers are very limited and that the cloud needs more 'speciality' security providers who solely focus on the cloud.
+In the faster growth markets such as cloud security and end-point security, smaller companies like Zscaler (ZS) and CrowdStrike (CRWD) are increasingly gain market share with their innovative solutions.
+Although Check Point is increasingly investing in these high growth markets, and for example launched products such as CloudGuard, it is possible that as a big company it will be harder for them to adapt quickly to new, innovative customer needs.
+For example, Zscaler believes that the 'older' security companies their cloud offers are very limited and that the cloud needs more 'specialty' security providers who solely focus on the cloud.
 Customers rotating to the more innovative, younger companies is definitely a risk to take into account.

 Second, a potential risk includes the intensifying of its margin decrease.
 Check Point's operating margin decreased from 55% to 44% over the last 6 years.
 If this continues to go down to let's say 30%, the stock price could get hurt even more.
 However, note that my model already includes a further slowdown to 37%.

 Overall, I believe it is important as (potential) shareholder to increasingly focus on Infinity and Cloudguard comments made by management during the conference call and how this influences earnings.
-If in 2021, the growth numbers can't be turned around by Check Point, I believe that there could be more though times ahead.
+If in 2021, the growth numbers can't be turned around by Check Point, I believe that there could be more tough times ahead.

 Conclusion